cydrobolt/polr/docs/user-guide/installation.md

 your command line.

 Rename copy `resources/views/env.blade.php` to `.env` at the root directory and update the values appropriately.
+Do not leave any curly braces in your new `.env`.
+You may leave certain sections empty to use the defaults.

 You may then run the following `artisan` command to populate the database.
 You will also need to insert a admin user into the `users` table through `mysql` or a graphical `sql` interface.

 ```bash
 php artisan migrate --force